 A SIMPLE VOCABULARY EXTENSION ACTIVITY

-Click on the image below to view the details of the differentiated vocabulary practice assignments that allow students to interact with their word from various angles in meaningful ways.
+Looking for a fun vocabulary activity?
+They are my jam.
+Click on the image below to view the details of the differentiated vocabulary practice assignment that allows students to interact with their words from various angles in meaningful ways.